shreevatsa/sanskrit/README.md

-(The reason for using verse_lines rather than a single blob of text is to enable detection of partial matches: if there are metrical errors in the verse, but some lines are in metre, then they could still be recognized..)
+(The reason for using verse_lines rather than a single blob of text is to enable detection of partial matches: if there are metrical errors in the verse, but some lines are in some metre, then that metre could still be recognized.)

 Similarly, the point of returning a list of results is to cover the case where there might be different results, say different lines in different metres.